Venumurala91/Machine_learning/ML_Class_Notes_21-09-2025.md

 ### Unsupervised Learning
 In unsupervised learning, the model works with unlabeled data and tries to find hidden patterns or structures on its own.

+What is Clustering?

+Clustering means grouping similar data points together without using any labels.

 *   **Goal:** Discover underlying groups or patterns in the data (e.g., clustering, anomaly detection).

 **Example: Customer Segmentation**